OriginalAlien/Discord-Closed-Messages-Finder/README.md

 # Discord-Closed-Channels-Finder

-Closed a DM with a long-forgotten friend and can’t remember their username or user ID?
+Closed a DM with a long-forgotten friend and can’t remember their username or user ID or blocked them?
 This tool helps you recover that information using Discord’s local affinity cache.

 ---

 ## Notes
-- This tool is **CLI-based** and currently has no plans for a GUI version.
+- This tool is **Web based** and **CLI-based** and currently has no plans for a GUI version.
 - It does **not** include features to help further narrow down users.
 - The project is **open source** — feel free to modify or extend it.